igormironchik/qt-widgets-on-real-example/chapter02/view.md

 In this project we want to detect motion in the frame, so we need to have access to each frame in the camera's stream.
 So the only solution is QAbstractVideoSurface.
-And we want to display stream from camera in some case of view finder.
-We need to tie together QAbstractVideoSurface and any view finder.
-I see only one solution - is to transmit QImage with current frame from QAbstractVideoSurface to custom view finder, that will display current frame.
+And we want to display stream from a camera in some case of viewfinder.
+We need to tie together QAbstractVideoSurface and any viewfinder.
+I see only one solution - is to transmit QImage with the current frame from QAbstractVideoSurface to custom viewfinder, that will display the current frame.

 So let's do such a view finder.